frogbean/TAAnywhere/readme.md

 ```

-For details on how I set up the API endpoint, this is the server source (npm install express)
+For details on how I set up the API endpoint, this is the server source (npm install express, bodyparser)
 ```js
 const recipes = {
   "win32.10": require('./win32.10.json'),